GMD GMD1

 The GMD GMD1 is a diesel locomotive originally produced by General Motors Diesel (GMD), the Canadian subsidiary of General Motors Electro-Motive Division, between August 1958 and April 1960.
 This road switcher locomotive is powered by a 12-cylinder EMD 567C diesel engine, capable of producing 1,200 hp.
 The GMD1 was built on either Flexicoil A1A-A1A (for light-rail prairie branchlines) or Flexicoil B-B trucks.
-One hundred and one were built, Canadian National (CN) purchased 96 and Northern Alberta Railways (NAR) the remaining five, which later became part of CN's fleet when they acquired majority interest in NAR.
+One hundred and one were built: Canadian National (CN) purchased 96 and Northern Alberta Railways (NAR) the remaining five, which later became part of CN's fleet when it acquired majority interest in NAR.

 As the light branches were abandoned or rehabilitated, the bulk were upgraded with new fuel tanks and Flexicoil B-B trucks and assigned to yard and transfer service.
-In 1988/89, 39 GMD1s were remanufactured by CN as GMD 1Us, 12 emerged with B-B trucks and continued to run long-hood-forward, while the others retained their A1A trucks and were converted to shorthood-forward operation.
+In 1988 and 1989, 39 GMD1s were remanufactured by CN as GMD 1Us: 12 emerged with B-B trucks and continued to run long-hood forward, while the others retained their A1A trucks and were converted to short-hood-forward operation.
 On April 19, 2021, CN's last GMD-1 was retired from revenue service.